trimstray/nginx-admins-handbook/README.md

 - [OpenResty - Components](https://openresty.org/en/components.html)
 - [Tengine - Modules](https://github.com/alibaba/tengine/tree/master/modules)

-A short description of the modules that used (not only) in this step-by-step tutorial:
+A short description of the modules that I used (not only) in this step-by-step tutorial:

 - [`ngx_devel_kit`](https://github.com/simplresty/ngx_devel_kit) - module that adds additional generic tools that module developers can use in their own modules; is already being used in quite a few third party modules
 - [`lua-nginx-module`](https://github.com/openresty/lua-nginx-module) - embed the Power of Lua into Nginx